 Research indicates that early identification is associated with dramatically better outcomes for individuals with autism.
 The earlier a child is diagnosed, the earlier the child can begin benefiting from one of the many specialized intervention approaches to treatment and education.

-While there is no one behavioral or communications test that can detect autism, several screening instruments have been developed that are now being used in diagnosing autism.
-For detailed information about these instruments and the research behind them, visit http://www.txautism.net/docs/Guide/Evaluation/AutismScreen_Assess.pdf.
+While there is no one behavioral or communications test that can detect autism, several screening instruments have been developed for use in diagnosing autism.
+For detailed information about these instruments and the research behind them, see http://www.txautism.net/uploads/target/AutismScreen_Assess.pdf.